Tax information and forms

 • What tax forms are provided for my Fidelity Crypto® accounts?

-Fidelity Digital Assets will not provide tax forms related to any activity in your Fidelity Crypto® account until crypto tax-reporting requirements are legally defined and in effect.
+Fidelity Digital Assets® won’t provide tax forms related to any activity in your Fidelity Crypto® account prior to tax year 2025.
 You can view your account activity on Fidelity.com and on the Fidelity Investments® app.
-You're responsible for reporting taxable events within your Fidelity Crypto® account.
-If you had any crypto sales during the tax year, you’ll receive a Gain/Loss Summary in February of the following calendar year.
+If you had any crypto sales during the tax year, Fidelity Digital Assets® will provide a downloadable Gain/Loss Summary in February of the following calendar year.
+Crypto transactions in tax year 2025 and later are reported to the IRS on Form 1099-DA for each account with activity.
+Check with your tax advisor to determine how your crypto transactions could affect your taxes.
+Fidelity does not provide legal or tax advice.

 • Does the IRS receive a copy of the Gain/Loss Summary for my Fidelity Crypto® account?